 The proposed reductions in groundwater suggest that the current hydrological regime can be maintained.
 Adopting a minimum threshold of 26.4 mAHD (0.4 m higher than current threshold) will minimise the risk of acidification at Lake Goollelal.
 Under the 2030 scenario, vegetation composition is likely to remain distinct across the elevations of the basin, with B. articulata and Lepidosperma gladiatum persisting along the lake margin.
 The richness of exotic plant species in the higher areas of the basin are likely to persist or decline if surface water levels remain at, or greater than, present levels.
 Similarly, it is expected that the aquatic invertebrate community will remain stable as fringing vegetation preserves habitat availability and water quality.

-Revised thresholds will likely maintain ecological conditions similar to present (
+Revised thresholds will likely maintain ecological conditions similar to present

 Table 3).
 The most important impact of the revised thresholds is that it will ensure water levels remain at, or higher than, present levels which has positive implications for habitat availability and risk of acidification.
-The sustenance of permanent water will ensure that Lake Goollelal acts as a drought refuge for water birds, with seasonal fluctuations in water levels ensuring feeding habitats are available for waders during the summer months.
+Maintaining permanent water will ensure that Lake Goollelal acts as a drought refuge for water birds, with seasonal fluctuations in water levels ensuring feeding habitats are available for waders during the summer months.
 The preservation of fringing vegetation, submerged macrophytes and deep water will also ensure the wetland continues to support important native fish species (P. olorum and E. vittata), a feature becoming rarer among wetlands in the Swan Coastal Plain.
 Conservation of these values will maintain the site as a place for public enjoyment and maintain the current landscape amenity values.